Potential Historic Assets Survey

 What is the purpose of the survey?
 How is it conducted?

 The survey is intended to document and photograph architectural characteristics of the structure and significant site/landscape features.
 Only exterior features visible form the street or sidewalk will be included as part of the survey.
 This does not include the interior of the building or any portion of the building's exterior which cannot be viewed from the street or sidewalk.

 What happens after the survey is completed?

+Following the survey, staff will evaluate, identify, and recommend a prioritized list of surveyed properties/structures to be considered for possible inclusion on the Potential Heritage Resources list.
 Staff will contact the property owners which are recommended to be listed on the Potential Heritage Resources list to provide more information about the city's heritage preservation program and its benefits.
 Inclusion on the list of Potential Heritage Resources is informational only and does not subject the listed property to any architectural review by the Heritage Commission.

 - Preservation Plan

 - Benefits of Heritage Resource Designation Opens a New Window.

 - Heritage Resource Designation Application Guidelines Opens a New Window.